Osvetamp4/Osvetamp4/README.md

 - (Enviroment) : NodeJS
 - (Database) : MongoDB

+My work in general software-engineering and education allows me to:
+- Pilot and utilize Git's core functionality to properly collaborate and work with team members.
+- Understand core Software-Engineering methodologies and practices in order to be an effective engineer.

 My experience in UX/UI Design and Consulting has given me:
 - A deeper appreciation of the importance of proper communication with teammates and clients.